Effective public speaking training

 Alison working with Bill Britten from Maynard Leigh Associates wanted to prepare a presentation she was giving to a potentially hostile Nordics audience two weeks later.

-Bill spent the first hour coaching Alison without using the headset, encouraging her to expand her reach and range of expression because she was preparing for a speech to a largish audience (50–75 people).
+Bill spent the first hour coaching Alison without using the headset, encouraging her to expand her reach and range of expression.
+This was due to the fact she was preparing for a speech to a largish audience (50–75 people).

 In the second hour we introduced the headset.
-Alison was impressed by the virtual environment that Marmot Labs had created to mimic the real audience in terms of layout, gender, age, ethnicity and friendliness/hostility.
+Alison was impressed by the virtual environment that Marmot Labs had created.
+The environment replicated the real audience in terms of layout, gender, age, ethnicity and friendliness / hostility.

-Alison reported that the headset worked well and the virtual environment was sufficiently realistic that she could practise addressing a room full of people.
-In her virtual environment she had the virtual slides behind her so could practice gesturing to them and even blanking individual slides to pull the audience attention back to her.
+Alison reported that the headset worked well and the virtual environment was sufficiently realistic.
+She could practise addressing a room full of people.
+In her virtual environment she had the virtual slides behind her hence she could practice gesturing to them.
+She practised blanking individual slides to pull the audience attention back to her.

 She rehearsed five times with it, for periods of 5–10 minutes.
 In fact it seemed it was very straightforward for Alison.
 It enabled her to concentrate on addressing the entire virtual room.